shervinea/cheatsheet-translation/id/convolutional-neural-networks.md

 **11. [Computational trick architectures, Generative Adversarial Net, ResNet, Inception Network]**

-&#10230;[Arkitektur trik komputasi, Generative Adversarial Net, ResNet, Inception Network]
+&#10230;[Arkitektur trik komputasional, Generative Adversarial Net, ResNet, Inception Network]

 <br>

 **12. Overview**

-&#10230;Overview
+&#10230;Ringkasan

 <br>

 **13. Architecture of a traditional CNN ― Convolutional neural networks, also known as CNNs, are a specific type of neural networks that are generally composed of the following layers:**

-&#10230;Arkitektur dari sebuah tradisional CNN - Convolutional neural network, juga dikenal sebagai CNN, adalah sebuah tipe khusus dari neural network yang secara general terdiri dari layer-layer berikut:
+&#10230;Arkitektur dari sebuah tradisional CNN - Convolutional neural network, juga dikenal sebagai CNN, adalah sebuah tipe khusus dari neural network yang secara umum terdiri dari layer-layer berikut:

 <br>

 **14. The convolution layer and the pooling layer can be fine-tuned with respect to hyperparameters that are described in the next sections.**

-&#10230;Layer convolution and layer pooling dapat disesuaikan terhadap hyperparameters yang dijelaskan pada sesi selanjutnya.
+&#10230;Layer konvolusi and layer pooling dapat disesuaikan terhadap hiperparameter yang dijelaskan pada bagian selanjutnya.

 <br>